Financing Your Adoption

 Individual State Deductions: Check with your tax preparer for deductions you may be eligible for within your state of residence.
 For example, Massachusetts residents can claim an exemption for the full amount of fees paid to adoption agencies.
 Contact your state’s Department of Revenue or Taxation or your State Adoption Specialist for more information.
 State Adoption Specialists can be found at the Child Welfare Information Gateway.

 Retroactive Claims: You may be able to claim newly discovered tax benefits retroactively for up to 3 years.
 File Form 1040X to correct an error in a prior year’s federal return to collect a refund if one is due.

 Adoption Grants and Loans

-The following providers of adoption grants and loans are independent of WHFC.
+The following providers of adoption grants and loans are independent of Wide Horizons For Children.
 Please be advised that the information listed can change without notice.
 You may discover additional resources by conducting your own Internet search.

-A Child Waits provides grants of up to $5,000 and low-interest loans of up to $10,000 to families adopting internationally who have exhausted all other financial options and cannot proceed with their adoption without help.
+A Child Waits provides grants of up to $7,000 and low-interest loans of up to $10,000 to families adopting internationally who have exhausted all other financial options and cannot proceed with their adoption without help.
+Combined income should not be more than $150,000.
 Families may apply for both a grant and loan at the same time.
 If awarded both a grant and a loan, the total maximum awarded is $10,000.